 I have driven to Austria from Germany many times, I have even biked to Austria from Germany twice, it only made sense the next step would be hiking to Austria from Germany.
 I don’t know where the bursts of energy came from for me, aside from the fact I have been diligent in keeping my carb intake balanced, but just a couple days after my long bike ride my roommate and I went for a long hike.

-I had wanted to hike to the Hochthörle Hütte since I first head about it last summer.
+I had wanted to hike to the Hochthörle Hütte since I first heard about it last summer.
 I knew there was a trail along the base of Lake Eibsee so when my roommate asked me if I wanted to go for a hike on her day off I immediately knew where I wanted to go.

 I assumed the trail (from where we live) would take us TO the lake, where we would then look for the trail up the mountain, however the trail we took never took us down to the lake.
 The trail instead continued to climb around the lake.
 I didn’t mind this, as I felt we were saving time avoiding going down just to go back up.